-Lido - Liquid Staking for ETH in 2025
+Lido - Liquid Staking for ETH

 Stake ETH and receive stETH – a liquid version of your staked assets.
 Lido makes it easy to earn rewards while keeping your funds accessible.